SFDO-Community-Sprints/Data-Intake-Governance/README.md

 ### Project Name
-Data Intake and Governace (Surveys and Applicactions) How do you manage survey, applications, and other intake data?
+Data Intake and Governace (Surveys and Applicactions).
+How do you manage survey, applications, and other intake data?
 Help us document best practices!

 ### Project Team